 \section{Conclusion}

-We have initiated the study of PB in a way that accounts not only for the allocation stage but also for the shortlisting stage preceding it.
-This has prompted several proposals for concrete shortlisting rules, and allowed us to analyse the incentives of agents to manipulate the shortlisting stage, in view of how their actions affect the ultimate outcome of the allocation stage.
-We have complemented this analysis with a study of strategic behaviour during the allocation stage.
+The aim of this paper was to capture more accurately the different stages that occur in real-life PB processes.
+Starting from the standard model of PB, we introduced a preliminary stage in which voters can submit proposals that will then be shortlisted to form an allocation instance, \textit{i.e.}, an instance of the standard model.
+We explored two lines of work within this \emph{end-to-end} model: one that relates to the creation of the shortlist, and another one that relates to the interactions between the two stages.

+On the shortlisting side, we presented three different shortlisting rules, tailored to fulfil different objectives for the shortlist.
+The three main objectives we identified are the following: reducing the number of shortlisted projects, representing all the agents in the shortlist, and, avoiding having overly similar projects in the shortlist.
+The shortlisting rules $\reprShortRule$ and $\medianShortRule$ performs well on the first objective.
+They are also good candidates for the second and third objective, respectively.
+They also enjoy interesting axiomatic properties, as we have seen.

+On the interaction side, we focused on the strategic behaviour that can emerge during the shortlisting stage, due to the two-stage nature of the process.
+Taking our time to reflect on what exactly it would mean for an agent---who has in mind the budget allocation determined in the second stage---to engage in strategic behaviour during the first stage, we introduced six notions of \emph{first-stage strategy-proofness}.
+For each of the shortlisting rules we introduced, we then successively studied under which conditions they are immune to manipulation, or not.
+Our results are summarised in Table~\ref{tab:Summary_FSSP}.
+The main take-home message here is that, overall, shortlisting rules are not immune to manipulation, and that there can always be an incentive for an agent not to propose to build a fountain in the centre of the main square.

-This paper is a first step towards the principled investigation of the full PB process.
+Overall, this paper is a first step towards the principled investigation of the full PB process.